pdf-association/arlington-pdf-model/INTERNAL_GRAMMAR.md

-List all declarative functions that take no parameters
+List all declarative functions that take no parameters:

 ```